 Surrey is on the traditional unceded territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt and Tsawwassen First Nations.
 The city also has the largest urban First Nations population in the province.

 At the annual event at Holland Park there are representatives from the various Indigenous nations, dignitaries from all levels of government, and thousands of people.
 There is entertainment showcasing First Nation culture as well as the cultures of other communities.
-There are also numerous community organizations with information booths, craft activities for kids and other family-friendly things to see and do.
+There are also usually numerous community organizations with information booths, craft activities for kids and other family-friendly things to see and do.

 If you want to celebrate First Nations culture, learn about the culture and experience a fun and entertaining event, Holland Park is a great place to be on Indigenous Peoples Day!

 For more information about the event at Holland Park, see the City of Surrey‘s website.

 For details about other similar festivities in other parts of the Lower Mainland, click National Indigenous Peoples Day in Vancouver.